It's hard to host an event without a venue.

 Whenever you want tables at your event, it is ideal for the venue to provide them.
 Otherwise, you will have an additional rental cost (as well as delivery fees), plus you will have to source your supplier – it’s another person to communicate with and confirm leading up to the event day!

-8. Venue Layout
+8. Event Space Layout

 When you arrive at your event space, notice whether or not it is easy for you to navigate.
 Take note of this the very first time you attend, before you get to know the space.